jefdaj/gander/readme.md

 edited 'folder1/folder2/file2.txt/file2.txt' (8c0899af -> a86b253f)
 ```

-The hex codes in parentheses are the first 8 characters of the relevant hashes.
-Individual file hashes are the same as reported by `sha256sum`.
 Everything works similarly with directories and binary files,
 except that the directory hashes don't follow an external standard.